jumpnow/jumpnowtek-site/_posts/2017-01-30-Analyzing-raspberry-pi-spi-performance.md

 From those results I'm pretty confident of my calculations.

-The big, obvious optimization is to reduce that `cs_change` delay in the kernel spi driver.
+The big, obvious optimization is to reduce that `cs_change` delay in the kernel spi driver so we can take advantage of batched transactions.
 As the patch above showed, I removed the delay entirely.

 Because nothing happens immediately, the cs line still toggles for about 0.5 us which is more then the required 1 clock cycle the device requires.